 Anthony is still young and clearly lives life to the full.
 He works in IT and dabbles in Cryptocurrency in his spare time!

-The room underneath the boot floor is voluminous in this vehicle.
+The install was designed to keep as much luggage space as possible.
+This offers a terrific challenge to an installer.
+However, the room underneath the boot floor is voluminous in this vehicle.
 Relocating the tool kit to a bespoke holder behind a removable side panel gave OCA just enough space for a tailored, sealed enclosure that only raised the boot floor a couple of centimetres.
+In fact, even the fancy adjustable rails for lashing straps still work.

+Lem and the team at OCA are very experienced fabricators and installers of bass solutions.
 Often, adding bass to a vehicle is not simply a case of throwing an off-the-shelf active sub at the problem.
 In this vehicle along with many modern vehicles, the manufacturer has implemented an active equaliser to help preserve the (apologies Anthony) less than adequate full-range speakers.
 This typically removes bass frequencies as the volume is increased.
+If there is no bass coming from the head unit then there is absolutely nothing to gain from amplifying it!

 The 3-way speaker system up front features 7” woofers.
 These drop almost straight in to the factory position and the additional cone area offers a surprising uplift in bass compared to the 6.5” Milles fitted in the rear.
 Due to the four subwoofers in the rear, lack of bass was never going to be a problem.
 The issue was always more likely to be one of integration and balance.
 The bit ONE HD is invaluable in this respect as signals have been delayed and phase adjusted to ensure that sub-bass impulses arrive at the driver’s ears at exactly the same time as the deep bass from the woofers in the front and rear.
 This is no mean feat.